 Coalition Against Landmines(CALM) Helping child landmine survivors get limbs and attend school

-What we do Countries Partnership News Related links Contact us
+DONATE NOW What we do Countries Partnership News Related links Contact us

 ETHIOPIA (Click here for Project TG in Ethiopia)

-History of landmine and UXO (Unexploded Ordnance) History of landmines dates back to 1935 in Ethiopia.
-The 1935-40 Italian invasion, the 1977-78 Ethio/Somalia Ogaden war, the 1980 border war with Sudan, the 1975-1991 internal conflict and the 1998-2000 Ethio/Eritrean wars are believed to be the major war periods in Ethiopia.
+The history of landmines dates back to 1935 in Ethiopia.
+The 1935-40 Italian invasion; the 1977-78 Ethio/Somalia Ogaden war; the 1980 border war with Sudan; the 1975-1991 internal conflict; and the 1998-2000 Ethio/Eritrean wars are believed to be the major war periods in Ethiopia.

 A nationwide Landmine Impact Survey (LIS) completed in 2004 determined that more than 1.9 million people live in landmine-impacted communities.
 A total of 1,492 communities were positively identified as contaminated with landmines and UXO.